 “Mental rigidity” could also be called ruminating or obsessing, and plays a role in suicide, depression, alcohol dependence, compulsive disorders, and Attention Deficit Disorder.
 It happens when your Me Center is over-active with your Threat Center.

 Reiner and Meiren compared long-time meditators (for 3 years, averaging 3.32 hours per week) with people interested in meditation but had not started.

 The study concluded that meditators were less likely to be “blinded” by their experiences and “to overlook novel or adaptive ideas.”

 In other words, meditation makes you better at recognizing your options and seeing creative, simpler solutions.

 Transformation of Being

-In their new book, Altered Traits, Daniel Goleman and Richard J Davidson explored the 60,000 studies conducted over the last few decades to understand how the ancient yogic practices of meditation work in your brain.
+In their book, Altered Traits, Daniel Goleman and Richard J. Davidson explored the 60,000 studies conducted over the last few decades to understand how the ancient yogic practices of meditation work in your brain.